franzwong/terraform-aws-lambda-bot/README.md

 # terraform-aws-lambda-bot

-A bot with AWS Lambda and Puppeteer and it is managed by Terraform
+A bot with AWS Lambda and Puppeteer and it is managed by Terraform.
+It also adds a CloudWatch event rule to trigger the bot regularly.

+[chrome-aws-lambda](https://github.com/alixaxel/chrome-aws-lambda) is packaged as AWS Lambda layer to provide Chromium binary.

 ## Setup